'I worked so hard': Jose Barrero lifts Reds to win over Cardinals in return to roster - NewsBreak

 'I worked so hard': Jose Barrero lifts Reds to win over Cardinals in return to roster

 ST. LOUIS – Jose Barrero is viewed as the Cincinnati Reds' shortstop of the future, but excuse him for finding a way to contribute immediately.
 Barrero, a 23-year-old from Cuba, spent all season biding his time for an opportunity.
-After playing in 24 big-league games last year, he started the year in Double-A. He hit his way to Triple-A. He spent the last four days on the taxi squad.www.chatsports.com
+After playing in 24 big-league games last year, he started the year in Double-A. He hit his way to Triple-A. He spent the last four days on the taxi squad after a brief stint in the Majors last month.www.dispatch.com

 Comments / 0